woman taking an online yoga course to combat fatigue

 Breathing is a key element of yoga practice and helps neutralize fatigue by stimulating blood circulation.
 Conscious breathing can also help increase your energy and overall well-being.

 When practicing yoga, conscious breathing is often emphasized.
-It means that you concentrate on your breathing by slowing it down and deepening it, which can help reduce muscle tension and accelerate blood circulation.
+It means that you concentrate on your breathing, slowing it down and deepening it, which can help reduce muscle tension and accelerate blood circulation.
 It also affects the quality of more restorative sleep because it helps you relax and therefore fall asleep more easily.

 Full breathing